The Galley birlinn naibhig or nyveg

 But this tolerance of Great Britain’s original cultures was not so evident when early British historians altered Highland history as demonstrated by the web site Siol nan Gaidheal (literally “seed of the Gael”).
 It provides quite a different account of the transition of power in Scotland than that given by one of the most prominent Scottish Historians, George Buchanan.
 Buchanan’s account became the basis of Shakespeare’s world renowned play “Macbeth”.
 According to Shakespeare, the rightful King Duncan was the victim of a villainous usurper MacBeth, and an even more villainous Lady Macbeth.
 But the ancient Gaelic account gives quite the opposite perspective, or in Shakespeare’s words, “Fair is foul and foul is fair”.
 In addition to the role reversal of the major characters, the original Gaelic includes accounts of Celtic birlinn (galleys) battling Thorfinn Sigurdson‘s longboats in 1035 AD.
 Recent archeological digs have discovered Celtic birlinn far predating the 9th century Viking raids of the ancient British Isles.
 Ancient Celtic accounts of the earliest Celtic invasions of Ireland such as the Gaelic Black & Red Books of Clanranald are replete with Celtic seafarers independent of, and many centuries prior to any Viking influence in the British Isles.

 The first catalog of Scottish Heraldry was compiled by Sir David Lindsay in 1542.
-He described the armorial bearings of the Lord of the Isles as "A galley, or longa fhada with an eagle displayed, and a fiery cross."
+He described the armorial bearings of the Lord of the Isles as “A galley, or longa fadha with an eagle displayed, and a fiery cross.”
 This misuse of the Gaelic term longa fadha for the Celtic galley initiated the confusion in heraldry that persists today.
-The Gaelic Longa fadha is appropriately translated “long boat” and was the Gaelic term used to describe Viking longboats, not Celtic galleys.
-The Gaelic "longa" without "fadha" was used in Gaelic accounts of Celtic galleys.
+The Gaelic Longa fadha is appropriately translated “long boat” or more accurately “long ship” and was the Gaelic term used to describe what we call Viking longboats, not Celtic galleys.
+The Gaelic word meaning “ship” was “longa” without the “fadha” meaning “long”.
+Longa was used in many Gaelic accounts of ancient Celtic galleys.

 Most West Highland Heraldry terms are believed to have derived from Old French or Latin.
 Lymphad is believed to have come from the Gaelic term Longa fadha.
 Today Lymphad is used for the galley which is so prominent is Scottish Heraldry.
-But neither longa fadha nor Lymphad are what our ancestors called the galleys carved in stones all over the Highlands & Islands, or displayed on the official "seals" by the signatures of our ancestors.
+But neither longa fadha nor lymphad are what our ancestors called the galleys carved in stones all over the Highlands & Islands, or displayed on the official “seals” by the signatures of our ancestors.
 These ships, especially the larger galleys, were referred to in the original Gaelic writings as birlinn.
-Longa is the Gaelic word for ship or boat and was used interchangeably with birlinn.
-But fada is the Gaelic adjective meaning long.
-Gaelic writing's references to longa fada are about Viking invaders, not Western Islander's galleys.
-Unfortunately Scottish historians "ignorant of the (Gaelic) language" assigned the wrong Gaelic term to the Highland galley in Scottish heraldry.
-The heraldic use of lymphad for the Celtic birlinn has contributed to the misconception that the ancient Celtic carvings on their memorials were Viking "longboats".
+Longa is the Gaelic word for ship and was used interchangeably with birlinn.
+But fadha is the Gaelic adjective meaning “long”.
+Again, ignorance of the Gaelic language created further misunderstanding of Gaelic culture being a seafaring culture.
+Gaelic writer’s references to longa fada are about Viking invaders, not Western Islander’s galleys.
+Unfortunately Scottish historians “ignorant of the (Gaelic) language” assigned the wrong Gaelic term to the Highland galley in Scottish heraldry.
+The heraldic use of lymphad for the Celtic birlinn has contributed to the misconception that the ancient Celtic carvings on their memorials were Viking “longboats”.
 Prior to the recent archaeological discoveries of ancient Celtic galley ruins most British historians theorized the only boats used by Celtic people before the 9th century Viking invasions were curraghs.

-A third independent witness of the antiquity of Celtic galleys is found in The Gallic Wars 3:13 where Julius Caesar recorded the "first account of a naval battle in the North Atlantic".
+A third independent witness of the antiquity of Celtic galleys is found in Julius Caesar’s The Gallic Wars 3:13 where he recorded the “first account of a naval battle in the North Atlantic”.
 It actually occurred in what is now the English Channel, off the coast of ancient Celtic Brittany in 56 BC.
 According to Julius Caesar the Celtic Veneti were a formidable naval power whose birlinn proved superior to the Roman galleys.
-He described the Veneti birlinn in detail at least 800 years before the first Viking longboats!
+Caesar described the Veneti (Gaul or Gaelic) birlinn in detail at least 800 years before the first Viking longboats!
 He compared & contrasted them to the Roman galleys.
-He describes the Veneti birlinn as having high prows & sterns to withstand high sea waves and flatter keels that allowed the navigation of more shallow waters where Roman Galleys could not go.
-They were made of oak with a leather sail.
+He describes the Veneti birlinn as having high prows & sterns to navigate through high sea waves and flatter keels that allowed the navigation of more shallow waters where Roman Galleys could not go.
+The Veneti galleys were made of oak with a leather sail.
 Roman galleys were made of soft woods such as pine or fir sufficient for sailing the Mediterranean.
 Celtic galleys were built to withstand the Atlantic ocean, but they also withstood every Roman attempt to ram them.
 Roman naval battle technique included ramming the enemy vessel and the occupants of the opposing ships engaging in individual combat until the rammed boat sank.
-But a Roman galley ramming a Veneti birlinn was like trying to stop a British tank by ramming it with an Italian sports car.
+But a Roman galley ramming a Veneti birlinn was like trying to stop a British tank by ramming it with an Italian sports car!
 After sinking several Roman galleys from failed ramming attempts, Julius Caesar ordered additional soldiers packed onto each Roman galley.
 The Roman troops then stormed the Veneti galleys to escape their own sinking vessel and gained a costly victory.

 The Galley Aileach